Kevin Spacey accusers no longer willing to be ‘secret keepers’, court told

 He also previously denied four further charges of sexual assault and one count of causing a person to engage in penetrative sexual activity without consent.

+A further charge of indecent assault, an alternative count, was added mid-trial – taking the total number of alleged offences listed on the indictment to 13.

-On Wednesday, the four indecent assault charges on the indictment, which were alternative counts, were struck off by the judge, due to a “legal technicality” and not as a result of the prosecution abandoning any allegation.
+On Wednesday, the four indecent assault charges, which were all alternative counts, were struck off by the judge, due to a “legal technicality” and not as a result of the prosecution abandoning any allegation.

 The jury was directed to concentrate on what happened and whether it was a crime, and not be concerned with precise dates when things happened.